bismah28/cleartrial-ai/README.md

 University of Waterloo

-Bachelor of Biotechnology and Business
+Bachelor of Science and Business